Purchase Orders Overview

 Figure 5.8

-The merged orders will be merged and will be reflected with order # addressed with MO (Merged Order) initials.
-The status of the orders will now be Completed which can't be edited further.
+The two open orders will be merged and will be reflected with order # addressed with MO (Merged Order) initials.
+The status of the orders will now be Completed, which can't be edited further.

 Figure 5.9